 The basics of what you need to know when hiring Drone pilots

 In the past couple of years alone, drones have become a trendy technological gadget that has opened up a world of opportunities for many industries, including photography and real estate.
 The ability to capture 4K aerial photos and videos seamlessly of a property and its surrounding location has been deemed an asset for selling properties efficiently.
-That being said, many real estate agents and homeowners are unaware of the technicalities and regulations a photographer must abide by in order to provide drone real estate photography services for their clients.
-Therefore, today we are going to be outlining what it takes to become a certified drone operator.
+Unfortunately, many real estate agents and homeowners are unaware of the technicalities and regulations a photographer must abide by to provide drone real estate photography services for their clients.
+Therefore, today we will be outlining what it takes to become a certified drone operator.

-To operate a drone in the state of Denver, you must hold a Remote Pilot Airman Certificate (Part 107) to fly commercially that requires the following:
+To operate a drone in the state of Colorado, you must hold a Remote Pilot Airman Certificate (Part 107) to fly commercially, which requires the following:

 · You to pass an aeronautical knowledge-based test

 · Be at least 16 years of age

 · Be vetted by the Transportation Security Administration

 Once you have obtained accreditation to operate a drone legally, you must update your certification every two years.
 The Denver Airport is a CLASS B type and requires additional authorizations to function drones lawfully inside a specific radius.
 You are also required to hold insurance which is almost equivalent to paying the cost of car insurance.

 Preparing For Flight

 Now, in a perfect world, you can fly a drone seamlessly without any preparation.
 However, as it is considered a form of commercial air flight, there are multiple steps a drone operator must do before flying that are required under the law: